ozymaxx/multimodal_datacollection_adhocsearch/README.md

 * Type `python shuffle.py <ipaddr>` on terminal where `<ipaddr>` is your IP address
 * Type `python client.py <ipaddr>` on terminal where `<ipaddr>` is your IP address
 * Now you'll see two windows.
 Extend the desktop to the additional screen, then drag the window in black to the additional screen
-* Now you're ready to use!
+* Now it's ready to use!
  * Press "SOR" button to pick a random video of the next category.
 Note that you'll hear a sound when you clicked on this button.
 This sound means the participant has started watching the video.
  * For experimenters: Once the participant described the video, click on numeric buttons to take a look at the videos.
 If you think you found the correct video, click on "SOR BAKALIM BU MU?" button to display it on the participant's side.